Fleur from C -et- C

 How do you overcome creative lulls?

-I did The Artist's Way last year and believe that book is a little bit magic ~ so many changes came from doing the 12 week program and I love to dip back into it to re-read the essays.
-Julia Cameron (the author) writes about 'artist's dates' and the power of taking yourself out once a week to do something you love.
-As creatives we are constantly putting work out, that it is important that we replenish our 'artistic well' every so often.
+I normally find that I have too many ideas and not enough time but if a lull hits I make sure to take time away from creative projects to 'fill the cup back up'.
+I did The Artist's Way in 2022 and believe that book is a little bit magic ~ so many changes came from doing the 12 week program and I love to dip back into it to re-read the essays.
+Julia Cameron (the author) writes about 'artist's dates' and the power of taking yourself out once a week to do something you love and become inspired.
+As creatives we are constantly putting work out, so it is important that we replenish our 'artistic well' every so often by putting things back in.

 Do you have other designs in the pipeline?